 Proper mowing practices are important in helping to maintain a healthy and sustainable home lawn.
 Mowing is a destructive process that injures the grass plant.
 Each mowing temporarily stops root growth, decreases carbohydrates production, increases water loss, decreases water absorption by the roots, and creates entry routes for diseases.
 Sound mowing practices help minimize these stresses while enabling the attractive appearance of a lawn after it is mown.

 How often should I mow my lawn?
 As a general rule, mow as often as necessary so no more than 1/3rd of the total leaf is removed.
 For example, if you maintain a Kentucky bluegrass lawn at a 3-inch height, the lawn should be mowed when the grass reaches 4 ½ inches.
 Removing more than 1/3rd of the leaf is detrimental to the health of the grass.
-A Kentucky bluegrass lawn maintained at a 3 inch height will need to be mown about every 7 days.
+A Kentucky bluegrass lawn maintained at a 3 inch height will need to be mown about every seven days.

 How high should I mow my lawn?
 Generally higher mowing heights result in healthier grass that is better able to resist drought and limit the occurrence of weeds.
 The mowing height also depends on the turfgrass species and environmental conditions.
-Iowa lawns that consist of Kentucky bluegrass or turf type tall fescue, it should be maintained at 3 inches.
+Iowa lawns that consist of Kentucky bluegrass or turf type tall fescue should be maintained at 3 inches.
 If the lawn contains perennial ryegrass or fine fescues, it should be maintained at 2 ½ inches.
 Maintaining these mowing heights for these cool-season grasses during the stressful summer months is very important.
 Mowing below the recommended height can scalp the turf and lead to rapid deterioration of turfgrass quality.
 Grasses can also be mowed too high.
 Mowing above the recommended height reduces tillering and causes matting of the grass.

 Should I remove the grass clippings?
 A common misconception about grass clippings is that they contribute to thatch.
 This is not true.
 The need to remove grass clippings depends upon the mowing frequency.
 Clippings only need to be removed when poor mowing frequency lets the grass get so tall that you are making hay.
 Returning grass clippings to the yard releases nutrients back into the soil and can reduce fertilizer applications.